Eunice has, insofar as it is possible to say such a thing,

 (Unreasonably long wait in an overcrowded waiting room.)
 He

-before breakfast and supper and adjust the amount of blood pressure
+pressure before breakfast and supper and adjust the amount of blood

-instead of a wheelchair but not standing up much.
+using a cane instead of a wheelchair but not standing up much.

 Saturday July 16, 2011